Thiago-spart/Podcastr/README.md

 ## 🔖 Layout

-you can see the project's layout on [this link](https://www.figma.com/file/IhYMqaVMC4Hg2FT3MZth52/Podcastr-(Copy)?node-id=160%3A2761).
-It's necessary have an account on [Figma](https://figma.com) para acessá-lo.
+You can see the project's layout on [this link](https://www.figma.com/file/IhYMqaVMC4Hg2FT3MZth52/Podcastr-(Copy)?node-id=160%3A2761).
+It's necessary have an account on [Figma](https://figma.com) to see it.

 ## :memo: License